ebruck/radiotray-ng/README.md

                split-title: attempts to reformat the notification into title/artist
                  ihr-title: extra parsing for iheartradio formatting (requires split-title)
           tag-info-verbose: displays in the menu stream information such as bitrate etc.
+           track-info-copy: enable/disable track clicking to copy into clipboard
                volume-step: value used to increment/decrement the volume level
          media-key-mapping: enable the mapping of media keys to volume up/down etc. (Previous, Next, Rewind, FastForward etc.)
 media-key-previous-station: media key to use for previous station within current group